Do you consign vintage guitars on your site?

 Has anyone ever purchased a vintage guitar after telling you they need to get approval from their significant other?

 Where did you buy the guitars?

 The majority of the guitars were imported from private vintage collectors in the US, Japan and Europe.

 Can I pay a guitar off over time?

 Yes.
 Layby of instruments involves a minimum 50% deposit with up to 90 days following to pay the remainder.
-After 90 days, if the instrument is not purchased outright as per the layby agreement, an initial $300 holding fee is retained and the remainder of all monies received is returned to the purchaser.
+After 90 days, if the instrument is not purchased outright as per the layby agreement, a default fee of 10% of the value of the product sale price as written in the invoice is retained and the remainder of all monies received is returned to the purchaser.